Frequently Asked Questions

 Are you involved in the community?

 Yes, our faculty and residents make significant contributions to the health of our community.
-We provide care at the Carroll County and Stark County Health Departments' Women's Clinics, the Hartville Migrant Clinic, Western Stark Free Clinic, and the Shipley Child Health Clinic.
+We provide care at the Hartville Migrant Clinic, Stark County Health Department, and the Shipley Child Health Clinic.
 Our residency also performs pre-participation physicals for high school and middle school athletes.

 How are your residents accepted in a multi-residency hospital?

 Our Family Medicine residents are well-received, and Aultman Hospital provides a Family Medicine friendly training environment.
-Our residents work side-by-side with Ob/Gyn, Internal Medicine, Transitional and Radiology residents.
+Our residents work side-by-side with Ob/Gyn, Internal Medicine, Orthopedics, Radiology residents, and Cardiovascular Disease fellows.
 This creates a strong bond and teamwork approach to patient care and lasting professional relationships.

 Is your program affiliated with any universities?

-Yes, our program has a strong affiliation with Northeast Ohio Medical University (NEOMED).
+Yes, our program has a strong affiliation with Northeast Ohio Medical University (NEOMED) with teaching appointments available for residents.
 We have medical students throughout the year in our Family Medicine clerkship program.
-We also have medical students around the world taking electives through our program, as well.
+We are also affiliated with Ohio University Heritage College of Osteopathic Medicine (OUHCOM).

 Are there opportunities for medical student electives?